Skip to main content

 Batch Submission

-• If you’re configured to require the Customer Relationship file: Both files must be submitted with the same batch ID before a batch will begin to process.
+• If your program is configured to require the Customer Relationship file: Both files must be submitted with the same batch ID before a batch will begin to process.

-• If you’re configured to only require the Customer file: Each file needs a unique batch ID.
+• If your program is configured to only require the Customer file: Each file needs a unique batch ID.

 Ensure that the Batch ID is unique for each batch; re-used batch IDs will not be processed.